 - Dispense one drop of O, H, AH, and BH antigens on these circles respectively.

-- Mix it thoroughly with the aid of applicator stick and rotate the slide gently.
+- Mix it thoroughly with the aid of the applicator stick and rotate the slide gently.

 - Agglutination was observed within a minute (+ve test).